USS Higbee Conducts Vertical Replenishment

-250708-N-AM483-1386 U.S. CENTRAL COMMAND AREA OF RESPONSIBILITY (July 8, 2025) U.S. Sailors perform refueling evolutions on an MH-60S Sea Hawk, attached to Helicopter Sea Combat Squadron (HSC) 6, on the flight deck of the Arleigh Burke-class guided-missile destroyer USS Lenah Sutcliffe Higbee (DDG 123) in the U.S. Central Command area of responsibility.
+250722-N-AM483-1203 U.S. CENTRAL COMMAND AREA OF RESPONSIBILITY (July 22, 2025) An MH-60S Sea Hawk, attached to Helicopter Sea Combat Squadron (HSC) 6, departs from the Arleigh Burke-class guided-missile destroyer USS Lenah Sutcliffe Higbee (DDG 123) during a vertical replenishment in the U.S. Central Command area of responsibility.
 (Official U.S. Navy photo)

 |Date Taken: